eyk-1/swag-chess/swag_chess_documentation.md

 ## Future Development

 ### **Planned Improvements:**
+- **Console/GUI Mode Selection:** Not fully confirmed but have thought about it
 - **Enhanced AI:** Better heuristics and opening book integration
 - **Chess960 Support:** Fischer Random Chess with 960 possible starting positions
 - **Performance Optimization:** Transition to bitboard representation and hashing
 - **GUI Enhancement:** Further development of the SFML-based interface
 - **Engine Strength:** Improved evaluation functions for stronger play
+- **Move History:** Show move history beside the board while playing, also have it update as the game goes on and when the game ends, save option
+- **Efficiency:** Switch to bitboards instead of 2D arrays

 ### **Current Focus:**
 The Bird Engine continues to evolve with better move selection algorithms and expanded chess variant support, maintaining the clean OOP architecture while improving performance and chess strength.